 Skip to Content

-Celebrate St. Patrick’s Day (March 17) by making one of the St. Patrick’s Day Crafts And Snack Ideas on this list.
+Celebrate St. Patrick’s Day (March 17) by making one of the fun St. Patrick’s Day Crafts on this list.
+There are both paper crafts and edible crafts on the list.

 I love holiday crafts.
-There’s just something about making holiday crafts that really gets me in the mood for the holiday.
+There’s just something about making holiday crafts that really gets me excited about the holiday.
 And St. Patrick’s Day crafts are so much fun.
+Anything with little leprechauns and rainbows with a pot of gold are perfect.

-Anything with leprechauns and pots of gold are perfect for the holiday.
 If you can’t think of any of your own crafts to make, don’t worry.
-I put together a list of St. Patrick’s Day Crafts And Snacks to make.
+I put together a list of easy St. Patrick’s Day Crafts to give you some inspiration.
+Also, yes, these are both paper crafts and edible crafts because it just felt right to combine them.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.